8 MINUTES 20 SECONDS | VARIOUS PRINT SECQUENCES SO FAR | 2002 – ONGOING

 are printed on matt Fuji Crystal Archive paper

-___ In 2009 however a revised high-definition widescreen version was created and a soundtrack was composed and performed especially for this latest version of the video by the amazing Mercury Quartet in London.
+___ In 2009 a first revised high-definition 720p DVD widescreen version for a museum event was created and a soundtrack was composed and performed especially for this latest version of 8min 20sec video composition (Cars #3, 2009/2020) by the amazing Mercury Quartet in London.